Free shipping within the US & Canada

 Thus, any improvement in efficiency is great for guitars.
 A more efficient guitar produces more sound for the same amount of effort.
 In fact, a more efficient guitar can even be smaller, which means that it’s more comfortable to play, as well as being lighter and more portable.
 A more efficient guitar can use lighter gauge strings to produce the same volume of sound.
 Lighter strings are easier on the fingers.
 Plus, lighter strings are easier for bending notes, performing hammer-ons, pull-offs, or fretting difficult chord shapes.

-Skilled guitar builders benefit from installing TurboTail on their custom guitars because It allows them to lighten the soundboard far beyond what has ever been possible.
+Skilled guitar builders benefit from installing the TurboTail on their custom guitars because It allows them to lighten the soundboard far beyond what has ever been possible.

 With TurboTail, every guitar builder can approach soundboard construction as a purely sonic issue.
 The builder is no longer required to design the soundboard to handle structural loads first and only then design for the desired tone or “voice.”